 While job hunting, make sure to take certain factors into account, including your visa type.
 Depending on the country you are traveling in, there are different rules and regulations regarding employment available to foreign visitors.

-Even if your visa prevents you from working in the country you are visiting, numerous job opportunities are available online so you can work while traveling, that includes online tutoring.
+Even if your visa prevents you from working in the country you are visiting, numerous job opportunities are available online so you can work while traveling, which includes online tutoring.
 From teaching languages to helping with SAT prep, there is a high demand for online tutors, especially for more challenging subjects, like math.
 Take initiative, and learn how to become an online math tutor.

 Secure a Scholarship